miscellane/infrastructure/cloud/amazon/internetprotocol/README.md

 what are the options?
 Due to costs, we definitely shouldn't leave an EMR Machine in an active state in order to retain its randomly & automatically assigned IP address.

-A solution is to create a VPC Elastic IP Address that is always associated with any EMR Machine that is launched to run the program.  [**Important** → Over time, a VPC Elastic IP Address might be associated with more than one task.
-Always ensure that the running periods of these tasks do not overlap.]
+A solution is to create a VPC Elastic IP Address that is always associated with any EMR Machine that is launched to run the program.  **Important** → Over time, a VPC Elastic IP Address might be associated with more than one task, when this occurs always ensure that the running periods of these tasks do not overlap.
 After creating a VPC Elastic IP Address, ensure that

 * the VPC Elastic IP Address is registered with each Azure SQL Database that the program interacts with.
 * each time an EMR Machine is launched for the program, the machine is associated with the same VPC Elastic IP Address.

-The latter point means that during the program's EMR Machine launch a set of [bootstrap actions](https://docs.aws.amazon. com/emr/latest/ManagementGuide/emr-plan-software.html) that associate a specified VPC Elastic IP Address with the machine is required.
+The latter point means that during the program's EMR Machine launch a set of [bootstrap actions](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-software.html) that associate a specified VPC
+Elastic IP Address with the machine is required.

 <br>